Graduate Certificate in Nuclear Materials

 Dutta, Indranath, Ph.D.

-Multi-physics phenomena in materials, materials reliability for microelectronics and photovoltaics, electrically-activated meso-to-nanoscale manufacturing.
+Multi-physics phenomena in materials, materials reliability for microelectronics, electrically-activated meso-to-nanoscale manufacturing.

 Dutta, Prashanta, Ph.D.